PiwikPRO/ferajna-devops/extending_ansible_with_python/problems/do_while_multiple_statements/README.md

 * We can try approach with `block`, but it turns out it does not work, you can not put `until` on `block` statements.
     * https://github.com/ansible/ansible/issues/46203

-* We try with include, but this does not work neither, it silently does only one loop.
+* We try with include, but this does not work neither, it silently does only one loop or crashes with error, depending on ansible version.

 * Recursive include works, but does not seem to be very ellegant.